Supporting Inuit children

 - If the family, guardian, child or authorized representative has already paid for the approved product, service or support, then reimbursement of these expenses will be provided.

 Step 7.
-Reimbursements and retroactive requests
+Reimbursements

 Each child's situation is unique.
 For this reason it is important to confirm coverage with your regional focal point.